Pumpkin and Ricotta Muffins

 Procedure

-• Sift the ricotta in a bowl with a sieve to make it finer and lump-free.
+• Sieve the ricotta in a bowl with a sieve to make it finer and lump-free.

-Break the eggs into another bowl, add the sugar and cinnamon, then beat with an electric mixer until the mixture is light and frothy.
+Break the eggs into another bowl, add the sugar and cinnamon, then beat with an electric mixer until the mixture is light and fluffy.

-Combine the sifted ricotta with the pumpkin and continue to mix with the beaters at low speed.
+Combine the sieved ricotta with the pumpkin and continue mixing at low speed with the beaters.

-First add the oil, then the sifted flour with the baking powder.
+Add the oil first, then the sieved flour with the baking powder.

-Pour into the muffin molds up to 3/4 from the edge
+Pour into muffin molds up to 3/4 of the edge

 Remove from the oven and let cool.

-ATTENTION: consult the Italian Celiac Association manual and read the ingredients carefully, to ensure they do not contain gluten contamination
+ATTENTION: consult the Italian Celiac Association guide and read the ingredients carefully to ensure they do not contain gluten contamination

-I recommend choosing a smaller, drier pumpkin like the Hokkaido or Delica.
-These two varieties are perfect for making desserts, not fibrous at all, with firm and dry pulp.
-An exception among the large pumpkins is the wrinkled violin, which also adapts well to desserts.
+I recommend choosing a smaller, drier pumpkin like the hokkaido or delica.
+These two varieties are perfect for making desserts, with no stringy texture and a firm, dry pulp.
+An exception among the larger pumpkins is the wrinkled violina, which is also well-suited for desserts.

-Like my recipes?
-Then always stay updated by following my Facebook page or Instagram profile.
+If you like my recipes, stay updated by following my Facebook page or Instagram profile.

 Return to HOME to discover the latest recipes!